netkicorp/netkidocs/api/polling.md

 * Inside the payload is a results object.
 This is an array of JSON objects that have all of your transaction details.
 * The transaction payload includes the identity associated with the transaction and all identity data include the Verified Investor status.
-* The transaction data has field for "state".
+* The transaction data has a field for "state".
 Typically you will see the following states: Completed, Hold, or Failed.
 * The transaction has a notes field that has details as to the current state.
 If it's on hold, why?
 If it failed, why?
 * For Verified Investor customers, the transactions also include "identity_accredited_investor_status" which shows the current status.
 * The results of this call are paged.
 You'll see a count and next/previous keys in the results which show your total records and the URL to access the rest of them.